Which sporting events have been affected following the death of the Queen?

 Golf

-Play was suspended for the day at the BMW PGA Championship and there will be no play on Friday.
+Play was suspended for the day at the BMW PGA Championship on Thursday and there was no play on Friday.

 Formula 1